2011 Tōhoku earthquake and tsunami

-On 11 March 2011, at 14:46:24 JST (05:46:24 UTC), a 9.0–9.1 undersea megathrust earthquake occurred in the Pacific Ocean, 72 km east of the Oshika Peninsula of the Tōhoku region.
+On 11 March 2011, at 14:46:24 JST (13:46:24 Singapore Standard Time) (05:46:24 UTC), a 9.0–9.1 undersea megathrust earthquake occurred in the Pacific Ocean, 72 km east of the Oshika Peninsula of the Tōhoku region of Japan.
 It lasted approximately six minutes and caused a tsunami.
 It is sometimes known in Japan as the "Great East Japan Earthquake" (東日本大震災, Higashi Nihon Daishinsai), among other names.
 (Note: lit.
 'Great earthquake disaster of East Japan'.
 The Japan Meteorological Agency announced the English name as 'The 2011 off the Pacific coast of Tōhoku Earthquake'.
 NHK used Tōhoku Kantō Great Earthquake disaster (東北関東大震災, Tōhoku Kantō Daishinsai); Tōhoku-Kantō Great earthquake (東北・関東大地震, Tōhoku-Kantō Daijishin) was used by Kyodo News, the Tokyo Shimbun and the Chunichi Shimbun; East Japan Giant earthquake (東日本巨大地震, Higashi Nihon Kyodaijishin) was used by the Yomiuri Shimbun, Nihon Keizai Shimbun and TV Asahi, and East Japan Great earthquake (東日本大地震, Higashi Nihon Daijishin) was used by Nippon Television, Tokyo FM and TV Asahi.
 Also known as the 2011 Tōhoku earthquake, the Great Sendai earthquake, the Great Tōhoku earthquake, and the great earthquake of 11 March.)
-The disaster is often referred to by its numerical date, 3.11 (read San ten Ichi-ichi in Japanese).
+It is often referred to by its numerical date, 3.11 (read San ten Ichi-ichi in Japanese).

-It was the most powerful earthquake ever recorded in Japan, and the fourth most powerful earthquake recorded in the world since modern seismography began in 1900.
-The earthquake triggered powerful tsunami waves that may have reached heights of up to 40.5 m in Miyako in Tōhoku's Iwate Prefecture, and which, in the Sendai area, traveled at 700 km/h and up to 10 km inland.
+The earthquake was the most powerful ever recorded in Japan, and the fourth most powerful recorded in the world since modern seismography began in 1900.
+It triggered powerful tsunami waves that may have reached heights of up to 40.5 m in Miyako in Tōhoku's Iwate Prefecture, and which, in the Sendai area, traveled at 700 kph and up to 10 km inland.
 Residents of Sendai had only eight to ten minutes of warning, and more than a hundred evacuation sites were washed away.
-The snowfall which accompanied the tsunami and the freezing temperature hindered rescue works greatly; for instance, Ishinomaki, the city with the most deaths, was 0 °C as the tsunami hit.
-The official figures released in 2021 reported and and a report from 2015 indicated 228,863 people were still living away from their home in either temporary housing or due to permanent relocation.
+The snowfall which was accompanied the tsunami and the freezing temperature hindered rescue works; for instance, in Ishinomaki, the city with the most deaths, the temperature was 0 °C as the tsunami hit.
+Official figures released in 2021 reported 284 firefighters dead from attempts to close preventative fire gates, and A report in 2015 found that 228,863 people were still living away from their home either temporarily or permanently.

 The tsunami caused the Fukushima Daiichi nuclear disaster, primarily the meltdowns of three of its reactors, the discharge of radioactive water in Fukushima and the associated evacuation zones affecting hundreds of thousands of residents.
 Many electrical generators ran out of fuel.
-The loss of electrical power halted cooling systems, causing heat to build up.
-The heat build-up caused the generation of hydrogen gas.
-Without ventilation, gas accumulated within the upper refueling hall and eventually exploded, causing the refueling hall's blast panels to be forcefully ejected from the structure.
+The loss of electrical power halted cooling systems, causing heat to build.
+Without ventilation, hydrogen gas accumulated within the upper refueling hall and exploded, forcefully ejecting the refueling hall's blast panels.
 Residents within a 20 km radius of the Fukushima Daiichi Nuclear Power Plant and a 10 km radius of the Fukushima Daini Nuclear Power Plant were evacuated.